 Start Using SMS Messages with your Patients

 To increase your office’s efficiency and the care your patients receive, texts can add an additional level of care with appointment reminders, quick check-ins with staff, and tips from your team.
 TxtSquad can help healthcare providers communicate with patients in a more secure way.
-Book a demo or start a free trial to learn how you can communicate with your patients via text.
+Book a demo to learn how you can communicate with your patients via text.